andrew/ultimate-awesome/README.md

 - [awesome-galaxy](https://github.com/galaxyproject/awesome-galaxy) - Awesome resources related to Galaxy project.
 - [awesome-compliance](https://github.com/getprobo/awesome-compliance) - A curated list of tools, frameworks, and resources for IT compliance, security standards, and regulatory requirements.
 - [awesome-goplus-security](https://github.com/GoPlusSecurity/awesome-goplus-security) - An awesome & curated list of resources related to GoPlus Security.
+- [awesome-apps-script](https://github.com/grant/awesome-apps-script) - ☁️A collection of awesome Apps Script tools and libraries.
 - [awesome-woocommerce](https://github.com/harshalslimaye/awesome-woocommerce) - A curated list of free and open source WooCommerce extensions and add-ons.
 - [awesome-bayes-nets](https://github.com/hayesall/awesome-bayes-nets) - ⚗️ A curated list of Books, Research Papers, and Software for Bayesian Networks.
 - [awesome-varnish](https://github.com/huayra/awesome-varnish) - The A-list of awesome Varnish and VCL related software, libraries, tools and resources, inspired by awesome-postgresql.